About The British Comedy Guide

 Link To Us - British Comedy Guide Logos

 We are sometimes asked for a copy of our logo by people kindly looking to link to our website or write about us in some way.
-Here's some options...
+Here are some options...

 If you need a particular graphic, or help linking to us, please get in touch